Approximate read time: 13 minutes

 If you’re a nervous traveller, and prefer to have something organised, or don’t want the hassle, then booking a day tour, or a hop-on-hop-off bus (most big cities have them) can get you to most sights, without having to navigate subways or local busses.
 However as public transport becomes integrated into map apps, and many subway networks have english translations added to signs, it becomes easier to navigate big cities on your own.
 I found having a two or three day transport card, alleviated confusion about which tickets to purchase and allowed me to jump on and off any bus or train, giving one less thing to worry about.

-If it’s your first solo trip, start with an easy destination like Hong Kong, Singapore or the Philippines (I found the Philippines easy to navigate solo because everyone speaks english).
-Travelling countries that have excellent transport like Japan, Germany and Switzerland are other viable options, or stick to a big city like New York, or London.
+If it’s your first solo trip, start with an easy destination like Hong Kong, Philippines (I found the Philippines easy to navigate solo because everyone speaks english) or New Zealand.
+Travelling countries that have excellent transport like Japan, is another viable option, or stick to a big city like New York, or London.
 Both easy cities to navigate solo.
 Alternatively, Reykjavik in Iceland is tiny and easy to navigate on foot, solo.

 These days there are tours aimed at solo travelers but that defeats the purpose of solo travel, which is having the freedom and flexibility to do what you want, when you want.
 Whether you’re a married mother with kids, a retired widow, or single, anyone can enjoy solo travel, and reap the benefits.